Pengiran Anak Abdul 'Ali Yil-Kabier

-Pengiran Anak Abdul 'Ali Yil-Kabier (born 1976) is a member of the royal family of Brunei as the son of Princess Masna Bolkiah, daughter of Sultan Omar Ali Saifuddien III.
+Abdul 'Ali Yil-Kabier bin Abdul Aziz (born 9 February 1976) is a member of the royal family of Brunei as the son of Princess Masna, daughter of Sultan Omar Ali Saifuddien III.
 He is the husband of Pengiran Anak Hamidah Jamalul Bulqiah, daughter of Prince Jefri Bolkiah.
 He is the co-founder of BMB Group, an advisory and asset management company.

 Business career

 The BMB Group is an investment firm established by Pengiran Anak Ali and Asian entrepreneur Rayo Withanage.
 The business is a multi-family office for governing families and extremely wealthy investors in the commercial sector.
 Its clientele includes ruling parties, sovereign wealth funds, and ultra-high net worth individuals.
 In addition to Withanage, the company's directors include Patrick Theros, Sir John Bond, Juma bin Dalmook Al Maktoum, Pengiran Anak Ali and Prince Bahar.
 He remained the chairman of the Board of Stakeholders as of 9 October 2015.